stampit-org/stamp-specification/README.md

 **Creates stamps.**

-A method exposed by all composables, identical to `compose()`, except it prepends `this` to the stamp parameters.
+A method exposed by all stamps, identical to `compose()`, except it prepends `this` to the stamp parameters.
 Stamp descriptor properties are attached to the `.compose` method, e.g. `stamp.compose.methods`.

 ### The Stamp Descriptor